JeffreyBenjaminBrown/mindmaps/README.md

 That's most of it!
 ------------------
-You now have access to more than 90% of the meaning of these mindmaps.
-If you want them to make even more sense, you will need to learn (don't worry, it's very small!) my [graph language](language.md).
+You now have access to most of the meaning of these mindmaps.

+If you want them to make even more sense yet, you will need to learn (don't worry, it's very small!) my [graph language](graph_lang.mm).
 In case that seems uncalled for to you, I should point out that it starts by explaining why I felt I had to make such a thing.